-The Cost Approach to value was considered on all of the Self-Storage facilities.
+The Cost Approach to value is considered on all of the Self-Storage facilities.
 Cost estimates served as value indicators for new and some newer construction projects, and some special mixed use properties.

-The Income Approach to value was considered, in most cases, the most reliable valuation approach for the Self-Storage properties in this revalue cycle.
+The Income Approach to value is considered, in most cases, the most reliable valuation approach for the Self-Storage properties due to the amount and quality of the available information.